 Part 3: Floor Insulation & Subfloor

-In this episode, we focus on constructing a soakaway, insulating the floor, and installing the subfloor.
+We focus on construct a soakaway, insulating the floor, and installing the subfloor.
 I’ll guide you through determining the correct size for a soakaway and its purpose, calculating the U-value to decide on the right amount of insulation, and finally, laying an OSB subfloor.
 We’ll also explore the role of a damp-proof membrane and the practical considerations of outdoor construction.

 Useful links: